 The category of financial assets at fair value through profit or loss comprises financial instruments designated at fair value through profit or loss upon initial recognition.
 These include financial assets that are not held for trading purposes and which may be sold.
-These include investments in certificates of deposit and debt securities.
+These include investments in debt securities and certificates of deposits.

-Financial assets at amortized cost include cash and cash equivalents, subscriptions receivable and income receivable.
+Financial assets at amortized cost include cash and cash equivalents, interest income receivable and subscriptions receivable.

-Financial liabilities measured at amortized cost include accounts payable, accrued expenses and redemptions payable.
+Financial liabilities measured at amortized cost include accounts payable, accrued expenses, and redemptions payable.